Updated: Sep 5, 2021

 Stirring up the Pool of Peace

 The process of moving things from the lower unconsciousness to the superconscious and into our personal field of awareness is always occurring.
-This is especially important to remember in times like the Pandemic, when we feel everything feels like boiling mud, or we feel we are processing on speed, sometimes all at the same time.
+This is especially important to remember in times like the Pandemic, when we feel everything feels like boiling mud, or we feel we are processing on rapid speed or with no speed, sometimes all at the same time.
 Everyone, including ourselves, is moving into more and more awareness all the time.
 Even if we try to keep things simple and light, maintain simplicity, silence, total enlightenment, a life full of fun or peace, life... happens.

 Zen master Charlotte Joko Beck says, “Even though we think of the goal as some future state to achieve, the real goal is always the life of this moment, this moment, this moment.
 There's no way to push the river aside.
 Even if we have created a dam around ourselves and become a stagnant pool, something will turn up that we have not anticipated.
 Perhaps a friend invites herself and her four children to visit for a week.
 Or someone dies; or our work suddenly changes.
 Life seems to present us with whatever it takes to stir up the pool.”